balmoreboterolacity/lacitypatterns/README.md

 - Please submit a pull request to ITA Web Services / lacitypatterns and we will use your pull request information to add your account as a developer to the project
 - Committed changes upstream to the LACity Patterns repo (Note the following step can only be done at Hack Night after you have been added as a collaborator )
     - git push -u upstream  [branch-name]

+Deadline for  submission of branches is July 7.

+For Questions and Comments please contact: balmore.botero@lacity.org